Zalafa: Geography

 The village is situated on a high hill, which allowed the residents to better defend themselves.
 It borders the Megiddo Regional Council to the north, with Givat Oz to the northeast and the municipal boundaries of Umm al-Fahm on the south.
 It is situated 1,600 m west of the West Bank.
 Zalafa's soil is fertile with an abundance of underground water, which aided the development of agriculture, the village's primary source of income and sustenance in its early history.
 Wadi Zalafa, a stream of the Kishon River, flows through the center of the village, dividing it into two parts: Zalafa al-Gharbiyya (=West) and Zalafa al-Sharkiyya (=East).
 North of the village is another stream that flows into the Kishon River as well.

 Demographics

-Population

 According to the 2008 census of the Central Bureau of Statistics (CBS), Zalafa had 4,000 residents, 99.8% of them Muslim.

 45.0% were under age 17, 51.3% were aged 18–64 and 3.7% were over 65.
 The median age was 20.